moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

   * `warningPackages`: if packages listed here are found to overlap, a warning instead of an error is reported.
 Supports either literal package names (e.g. `javax.servlet`) or wildcards with an asterisk at the end (e.g. `javax.*`).
   * `ignoredPackages`: packages listed here are completely ignored in the analysis.
 Supports literal package names or wildcards with an asterisk at the end.

+These analysers relate to Configuration API Region definitions in Feature Models:

+* `configuration-api` : This analyser validates the OSGi configurations and framework properties based on the configuration API described in an extension.

 ## Extensions

 The following extensions are registered via the ServiceLoader mechanism:

 ## `org.apache.sling.feature.builder.MergeHandler`

-Merge handlers are called when features are merged during the aggregation process.
+Merge handlers are called when features are merged during the aggregation process:

-`APIRegionMergeHandler` - This handler knows how to merge API Regions extensions
+* `APIRegionMergeHandler` - This handler knows how to merge API Regions extensions
+* `ConfigurationApiMergeHandler` - This handlers knows how to merge Configuration API extensions

 # Additional Extensions